MateoLa/hello-plex/README.md

 3) HTTP access and Acme Chalenge

-Configure nginx http access to your server and answer certbot's acme chalenge.
-This will install initial SSL certificates into the webserver image to authenticate the domain.
+Configure nginx http access to your server and answer certbot's acme chalenge.<br>
+The certbot container command will install initial SSL certificates into the nginx image to authenticate the domain.

 Run: